Waiting for the End: Reception

 Michael Menachem of Billboard gave the song a positive review, saying " 'Waiting for the End' offers the grandness of 'Numb' and 'Faint', but producer Rick Rubin's polyrhythmic framework and the group's moralistic lyrics set it apart from Linkin Park's past hits."
 MTV's James Montgomery praised the song, describing it as "one part soaring, big-boned ballad, one part rattling, slightly Ragga dancehall toast, and zero parts anything LP have previously attempted."
-Tim Grierson of About.com listed the song as the fifteenth best rock song of 2010, saying that "Balancing rapped and sung vocals, the hopeful, resilient track builds to a beautifully rousing finale."
+Tim Grierson of About.com listed the song as the seventh best rock song of 2010, saying that "Balancing rapped and sung vocals, the hopeful, resilient track builds to a beautifully rousing finale."

 During a Twitch stream in 2020, Mike Shinoda revealed that "Waiting for the End" is his favourite Linkin Park song.

 Live performances

 The song was performed live at the MTV Europe Music Awards in 2010.
 It was also performed on Saturday Night Live on February 5, 2011.
-"Waiting for the End" is the only single to be performed at all concerts in the A Thousand Suns World Tour ("The Catalyst" was not performed at the Sunrise, Florida concert; "Burning in the Skies" never received a full performance until the Australia leg; and "Iridescent" was not performed at most concerts at the Australia leg).

 Commercial performance

 "Waiting for the End" debuted at number 96 on the US Billboard Hot 100 upon the release of the album.
 After falling off and re-entering the chart more than once, it has reached number 42, remaining 23 weeks on the chart.
 It has also obtained number 2 on the Rock Songs chart.
-After spending 15 weeks on the Alternative Songs chart, it replaced "Tighten Up" by The Black Keys at number 1, giving the band their tenth number 1 song on the chart.
+After spending 15 weeks on the Alternative Songs chart, it replaced "Tighten Up" by the Black Keys at number 1, giving the band their tenth number 1 song on the chart.
 As of June 2014, the single has sold over 1,058,000 copies in the US, becoming their 9th best selling single in the US.
 Despite peaking lower than "The Catalyst", it was the most successful single in the US from the album.
 Outside the US, the song was generally less successful than "The Catalyst".